Ear infection - acute

-- Recent illness of any type (lowers resistance of the body to infection)
+- Recent illness of any type (because illness lowers the body's resistance to infection)

-In infants, the main sign is often irritability and inconsolable crying.
+In infants, often the main sign of an ear infection is acting irritable or crying that cannot be soothed.
 Many infants and children with an acute ear infection have a fever or trouble sleeping.
 Tugging on the ear is not always a sign that the child has an ear infection.

 Symptoms of an acute ear infection in older children or adults include:

-The ear infection may start shortly after having a cold.
-Sudden drainage of yellow or green fluid from the ear may mean a ruptured eardrum.
+The ear infection may start shortly after a cold.
+Sudden drainage of yellow or green fluid from the ear may mean the eardrum has ruptured.

-All acute ear infections include fluid behind the eardrum.
-You can use an electronic ear monitor, such as EarCheck, to detect this fluid at home.
-The device is available at pharmacies, but you still need to see your doctor to confirm any possible ear infection.
+All acute ear infections involve fluid behind the eardrum.
+At home, you can use an electronic ear monitor to check for this fluid.
+You can buy this device at a drugstore.
+You still need to see a health care provider to confirm an ear infection.

 - Areas of dullness or redness